babydreamsy94/STREAM-SUITE/README.md

 ### Is a Stream Deck required?

-No. Stream Suite works through Streamer.bot.
+No. StreamFolk works through Streamer.bot.
 You may connect private Stream Deck controls to selected actions if you choose.

 ### Do I have to install Diaper Check?